ranashardul/TVDS-Traffic-Violation-Detection-System/README.md

 * Vehicle detection model and
 * A graphical user interface (GUI)

-First the CCTV camera footage from the road side is sent to the system.
-Vehicles are detected from the footage.
-Tracking the activity of vehicles system determines if their is any any violation or not.
-Different types of violations have different algorithms to determine the violation.
-A system flowchart 1 shows how the system works.
+First, the CCTV camera footage from the roadside is transmitted to the system, where vehicles are detected from the footage.
+The system tracks vehicle activities and determines whether any traffic violations have occurred.
+Different types of violations—such as signal violations, parking violations, and wrong-direction driving—are detected using specific algorithms tailored to each violation.
+The system's flow, illustrated in Flowchart 1, demonstrates how it operates.

-The Graphical User Interface (GUI) makes the system interactive for user to use.
-User can monitor the traffic footage and get the alert of violation with the captured vehicle image.
-User can take further action using the GUI.
+The Graphical User Interface (GUI) enhances the system's interactivity, allowing the user to monitor traffic footage in real-time and receive alerts when a violation is detected, complete with a captured image of the offending vehicle.
+Through the GUI, the user can then take appropriate further actions, streamlining the process for traffic enforcement.

 ## Methodology

 ### Image Processing

-1. ** Grayscaling and blurring **
+1. **Grayscaling and Blurring**
-   As the part of preprocessing the input frame got from the CCTV footage, the image is grayscaled and blurred with Gaussian Blur method.
+As part of the preprocessing of the input frame obtained from the CCTV footage, the image is first converted to grayscale.
+This simplifies the image by removing color information, leaving only intensity values.
+The grayscale image is then blurred using the Gaussian Blur method, which helps reduce noise and detail, making it easier to focus on key features.

-2. ** Background Subtraction **
+2. **Background Subtraction**
-   Background subtraction method is used to subtract the current frame from the reference frame to get the desired object’s area. equation (1) shows the method.
+To isolate moving objects from the background, background subtraction is employed.
+This method subtracts the current frame from a reference frame to highlight the areas where movement (i.e., vehicles) is detected.
+The operation is represented by the following equation: dst(I) = saturate(|scr1(I) − scr2(I)|)
-   `dst(I) = saturate(|scr1(I) − scr2(I)|)`
+Here, scr1(I) and scr2(I) refer to the pixel intensities of the two frames, and the result gives the region of interest (i.e., the moving vehicle).

-3. ** Binary Threshold **
+3. **Binary Threshold**
-   Binarization method is used to remove all the holes and noises from the frame and get the desired object area accurately. equation (2) shows how the binary threshold works.
+Binarization is applied to eliminate noise and clearly define the desired object areas.
+This process converts the grayscale image into a binary image, where pixels are set to either the maximum value (white) if they exceed a specified threshold or to zero (black) otherwise.
+The binary thresholding equation is: dst(x, y) = maxVal if scr(x, y) > thresh else 0
-   `dst(x, y) = maxVal if scr(x, y) > thresh else 0`
+This step ensures a clear distinction between the object and the background.

-4. ** Dilation and find the contour **
+4. **Dilation and Contour Detection**
-   After getting the thresholded image, it is dilated to fill the holes and the contour is found from the image. drawing rectangle box over the contours desired moving objects are taken.
+Once the binary image is generated, dilation is performed to close small holes within the detected object, making it more continuous.
+After dilation, the system identifies contours, or outlines, in the image.
+A bounding rectangle is drawn around these contours to highlight the moving objects, such as vehicles, ensuring they are accurately tracked.

 ### Vehicle Classification

-From the preprocessed image moving objects are extracted.
-A vehicle classification model is used to classify those moving objects into three class - Car, Motobike and Non-vehicle.
-The classifier model is built with mobilenet v1 neural network architecture.
+From the preprocessed image, moving objects are extracted.
+A vehicle classification model is then applied to categorize these moving objects into three classes: Car, Motorbike, and Non-vehicle.
+The classification model is built using the MobileNet V1 neural network architecture, which is known for its efficiency in terms of both speed and accuracy, making it ideal for real-time detection scenarios.
+This architecture allows the system to quickly and accurately distinguish between different types of vehicles and non-vehicle objects, ensuring precise classification and minimizing false detections.

 ![Mobilenet Architecture](images/mobilenetv1.png)